asterics/AsTeRICS/Documentation/docs/plugins/sensors/EOG.md

 ---
 title: EOG
+subcategory: Sensor Modules
 ---

 # EOG

-Component Type: Sensor (Subcategory:Sensor Modules)
+Component Type: Sensor (Subcategory: Sensor Modules)

 This component provides the EOG signal (electro-oculogram) from the EOG sensor board, which has been developed in course of the Bachelor theses of Benedikt Rossboth at the UAS Technikum Wien.
 The EOG sensor board delivers information about eye movements and eye blinks which can be used in alternative user input setups.

 For operation, three surface electrodes must be fixed to the users head (one electrode aside and above one eye, and one DRL electrode e.g. at the wrist of the user).
 In a proof-of-concept model, a musical instrument was implemented where a user can control midi tones via eye movements.
-For detailed information please refer to the file Documentation/DIYGuides/EOG\_Rossboth.pdf
+For detailed information please refer to the file Documentation/DIYGuides/EOG_Rossboth.pdf

 ![Screenshot: EOG plugin](./img/eog.jpg "Screenshot: EOG plugin")